Prosecutor: 2 men freed from prison due to police misconduct

-DETROIT (AP) A judge has dismissed the convictions of two men in prison for drug crimes, including one who has been locked up for more than seven years.
+DETROIT, MI (AP) -- A judge has dismissed the convictions of two men in prison for drug crimes, including one who has been locked up for more than seven years.

 Wayne County prosecutor Kym Worthy says the cases were spoiled by “highly unethical and compromised” Detroit police officers.